The 10 Best Songs by The Seekers

 With the recent passing of Judith Durham, it’s fitting to look back on the ten best songs from Australian folk band The Seekers.
 The Melbourne quartet sold more than 50 million records with 1960s hits like ‘I’ll Never Find Another You’ and ‘Georgy Girl’.
 While their commercial peak was in the mid-1960s, they’re less edgy than folk-rock contemporaries The Byrds and Bob Dylan.
 They’re more comparable with early 1960s acts like The Kingston Trio and Peter, Paul & Mary, with their traditional folk covers.

 I’m qualified to write this list because my parents were Seekers fans, and I listened to them on long car trips.
-As a testosterone-filled teenage boy, I was appalled by Athol Guy’s upright bass and the lack of a drumkit.
-Coming back to them I can appreciate their harmonies and talent.
+As a testosterone-filled teenage boy, I was appalled by Athol Guy’s upright bass and the absence of a drummer.
+Now I appreciate their harmonies and talent.
 They’re too straitlaced, however, to convincingly deliver Dylan’s counter-cultural anthem ‘The Times They Are a-Changin”.

 The Seekers were phenomenally successful in their prime.
-The BBC broadcast The Seekers final show of the 1960s as Farewell the Seekers, and the posthumous compilation The Best of The Seekers topped the Australian charts for an eye-watering 17 weeks.
+The BBC broadcast their final show of the 1960s as Farewell the Seekers.
+Their posthumous compilation The Best of The Seekers topped the Australian charts for an eye-watering 17 weeks.
+Australian Post even commemorated The Seekers.

 10 Best Songs by The Seekers